lubuntu-team/blog/posts/release/lubuntu-18.10-final/post.md

 ## Issues with fixes

 The default LibreOffice theme that ships on the ISOs is the default Adwaita theme, which is not consistent with the system theme.
-However, if you update the LibreOffice package immediately after installing Lubuntu, this issue will be fixed (in version 1:6.1.2-0ubuntu2).
+This will be fixed in version 1:6.1.2-0ubuntu2.

 Trojitá has display issues with some emails related to a QtWebkit issue.
-However, if you update the package immediately after installation, the issue will be fixed (in version 5.212.0~alpha2-12ubuntu2).
+This will be fixed in version 5.212.0~alpha2-12ubuntu2.

+Both of the above fixes should come within the next few days after release.

 ## Known issues